-Regardless of the AG's reporting requirement, an ABAWD must report when his work hours are reduced to less than 20 hours per week, averaged monthly.
+Regardless of SNAP reporting requirements, an ABAWD in an issuance- limited county must report when his work hours are reduced to less than 20 hours per week, averaged monthly or 80 hours a month.
 Upon receipt of such a report, the Worker must immediately determine if the client remains eligible.
 See Section 9.1.A.